Topic 0: Installing Python and Required Software#

 Summary#

-By completing this session, you have:
+By completing this topic, you have:

 Installed Python 3.12.